 8 Travel tips for Matka Canyon

-The Matka Lake is formed in this gorgeous canyon as the river running through the gorge is dammed.
-The created artificial lake is a playground for adventurers willing the escape the city life in Skopje or for those tourists willing to admire the canyon’s beautiful landscapes like I did.
+The Matka Lake is formed in this gorgeous canyon because the river running through the gorge is dammed.
+This created an artificial lake which is a playground for adventurers willing the escape the city life in Skopje or for those tourists willing to admire the canyon’s beautiful landscapes like I did.

 - There is no entrance fee at Matka Canyon.